Grants Database

 city: Boston, MA

-To support the production and associated marketing and promotion of two prime time American Experience documentary films about the role of science and technology in history
+To support the production and associated marketing and promotion of two prime time American Experience documentary films: Mr. Polaroid and The War on Smog

 • Program Public Understanding